-By default, the older style overhead line warning stickers are applied.
+For 1990s liveries which carried newer style stickers at some point, the older style overhead line warning stickers are applied by default.
 To change them to the newer style as seen from around 1998 onwards, add ;OHL=1 to the locomotive number.